 Let’s say there is a pattern evident in the cells.
 Flash fill can replicate the same across the remaining cells in the column.
 Flash fill recognizes the pattern and completes it.
 Thus, making functions like concatenating, left/insert and extract redundant, in a flash!

 Think: Sometimes, we wish to do some manipulation.
-With data in columns, or extract a particular data from adjacent cells and do same for the rest of the columns.
+With data in columns, or extract particular data from adjacent cells and do the same for the rest of the columns.
 Excel now has a shortcut to do the same.

 We will learn more ways to use Flash fill at the end of this tutorial!